-- Endoscopic retrograde cholangiopancreatography (ERCP): This test uses a lighted and flexible scope inserted into the upper part of the digestive system to look at and take X-rays of the bile ducts.
-Sometimes, bile duct injuries can also be treated using ERCP.
+- Endoscopic retrograde cholangiopancreatography (ERCP): This test uses alighted.
+Flexible scope inserted into the upper part of the digestive system to look at and take X-rays of the bile ducts.
+Sometimes, bile duct injuries can also treated using ERCP.

-- Percutaneous transhepatic cholangiography (PTC): Like IOC, during this test and X-rays are taken after a dye is injected into the bile ducts.
+- Percutaneous transhepatic cholangiography (PTC): Like IOC, during this test, X-rays are taken after dye is injected into the bile ducts.

-- Magnetic resonance cholangiopancreatography (MRCP): This test uses magnetic resonance imaging, which uses a large magnet and radio waves to create images of the inside of the body and to view the bile ducts.
+- Magnetic resonance cholangiopancreatography (MRCP): This test uses magnetic resonance imaging, which uses a large magnet and radio waves to create images of the inside of the body, to view the bile ducts.

-If you’re experiencing any of the symptoms of bile duct injury after gallbladder surgery. it’s important to seek proper evaluation and treatment from a healthcare expert experienced in the diagnosis and treatment of Bile Duct Injuries Adult.
-As well as other hepatobiliary conditions.
+If you’re experiencing any of the symptoms of bile duct injury after gallbladder surgery. it’s important to seek proper evaluation and treatment from a healthcare expert experienced in the diagnosis and treatment of bile duct injuries, as well as other hepatobiliary conditions.

 The first goal of treatment is to manage any infection, leakage, or blockage caused by the injury.
 Then, the doctor may need to reconstruct the bile duct, often using a piece of intestine to bypass the blockage or the area where the duct was cut or burned.